In U.S. Ebola fight, no two quarantines are quite the same

-BRUSSELS Belgian biotech group Tigenix said on Monday its medical trial with a novel treatment for patients at risk of heart failure after a coronary attack was successful.

-NEW YORK (This story has been refiled to correct typographical error in first paragraph)

-In the U.S. battle against Ebola, quarantine rules depend on your zip code.
+NEW YORK In the U.S. battle against Ebola, quarantine rules depend on your zip zode.

 For some it may feel like imprisonment or house arrest.
 For others it may be more like a staycation, albeit one with a scary and stressful edge.